About the Arena

 How It Works

-Every Friday at 17:00 UTC, a GitHub Action automatically pulls fresh issues from a curated pool of 298+ open-source repositories.
+Every Friday at 17:00 UTC, a GitHub Action automatically rebuilds a fresh pool of 250 active open-source repositories and pulls new issues from them.
 Issues are labeled as Good First Issues, Bugs, or Hard Issues.
+The number of issues pulled per category grows with the Arena Level, so collective progress unlocks more weekly issues for everyone.

 Every hour, another action checks whether any listed issues have been closed by a pull request.
-If your PR closes an Arena issue, you automatically earn points.
+If your PR closes an Arena issue, you automatically earn points — which feed both your personal rank and the shared Arena Level.

 No registration required.
 Contributions are detected via GitHub's public metadata.